-San Francisco to become first major U.S. city to ban e-cigarette sales
+Juul loses home turf as San Francisco bans e-cigarette sales

 Juul last month filed paperwork in San Francisco for another ballot measure that experts say would make the flavor ban and Tuesday’s e-cigarette ban unenforceable.

+Juul spokesman Kwong disagreed that the ballot initiative would affect the flavor ban, but said it would supersede the e-cigarette ordinance approved on Tuesday.

-If approved, the measure would put in place regulations favored by Juul, which the company says would “ensure that underage access and use is addressed comprehensively but adults aren’t driven back to cigarettes.”
+The ballot measure, if approved, would put in place regulations favored by Juul, which it says would “ensure that underage access and use is addressed comprehensively but adults aren’t driven back to cigarettes.”

 The e-cigarette ban will go into effect early next year, according to the city attorney’s office, and will apply to both online and brick-and-mortar sales in San Francisco.

 City officials also passed a separate ordinance prohibiting the manufacture and distribution of all tobacco products on city property.
-When the legislation was first proposed in March, Herrera said the city needed to prohibit e-cigarette sales until the FDA formally authorized the products.

-E-cigarettes have existed in a regulatory gray area for years.
-The FDA in 2016 gave e-cigarette makers two years to submit applications, a deadline the agency pushed back to 2022.
-Amid the surge in teenage use, the FDA in March moved up that deadline to 2021.

-A separate court case from anti-tobacco groups may force the FDA to set an earlier deadline.
-Juul, in which Marlboro maker Altria Group has a 35% stake, has already pulled popular flavors such as mango and cucumber from retail store shelves and shut down its social media channels on Instagram and Facebook.

-The company also pledged to introduce technology that would better track underage use and hold retailers accountable for selling to minors.

-Reporting by Uday Sampath in Bengaluru and Chris Kirkham in Los Angeles; Editing by Arun Koyyur
+Reporting by Uday Sampath in Bengaluru, Chris Kirkham in Los Angeles and Jane Lanhee Lee in San Francisco; Editing by Arun Koyyur